kishanmistry1/spotify-genre-classification-Group-5/README.md

     - `RFC_module, KNN_module, LR_module, LDA_module`: each module contains functions to tune hyperparameters (using cross-validation) and determine the F1 score on test data for optimal hyperparameter value for the respective model.

     - `main`: enables user to run all experiments using file path and flag options as inputs.

-    - `figures`: any figures produced in experiments are saved as .jpeg files.

     - `dataset.csv`: is the original dataset.
 This is preprocessed and grouped to form the dataset used in experiments.

     - `./fomlads/`: is the supporting Python library provided in INST0060 Foundations of Machine Learning.

+    `figures`: any figures produced in experiments are saved as .jpeg files with appropriate titles.

 ## Expected output